SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 }
 ```

-While you do this (and assuming you're typing it in manually, like a good student!) notice how the CDS language support makes it very easy to explore the resources with keyboard completion, as it knows how to read and present the definitions in the recently imported external service:
+While you do this (and assuming you're typing it in manually, like a good participant!) notice how the CDS language support makes it very easy to explore the resources with keyboard completion, as it knows how to read and present the definitions in the recently imported external service:

 ![completion of resources from the external service](assets/external-completion.png)

-👉 At the command line, restart the server, with `cds run` again:
+👉 At the command line, restart the server by stopping the running one with Ctrl-C and then invoking `cds run` again:

 ```bash
 cds run
 ```

-This should produce output similar to what you saw just before - no discernible difference.
+This should produce log output similar to what you saw just before - no discernible difference.

 👉 Now head on over to <http://localhost:4004> and note that the Customers entity that you added is now showing up in the list of service endpoints, great!